RahulAgrwal/Upstox-Trading-AI/README.md

 # 📈 Sage Trade AI NSE

-Automated, LLM-powered intraday stock trading agent for the NSE (National Stock Exchange of India) using Upstox Client SDK.
+_Automated, LLM-powered intraday stock trading agent for the NSE (National Stock Exchange of India) using Upstox Client SDK._

+---

+> **⚠️ Strictly for Educational & Research Purposes:**
+> This project is provided for academic and learning use only.
+Do NOT use it for live or real-money trading without extensive validation.
+No warranties, financial advice, or guarantees.

+---

 ## 📖 Overview